Our research activities are diverse, ranging from medical imaging and image analysis to molecular and cellular engineering.

 In alternative energy, we are focused on the development of hybrid solar cells with organic and inorganic components, proton conducting ceramics and proton exchange membranes for use in fuel cells, and creation of new organic solar cells, including tandem structures with enhanced light collection, charge generation, and device lifetime.

-Click here for a list of chemical engineering faculty members and descriptions of their research interests.
+For more information see our directory of chemical engineering faculty members and descriptions of their research interests.

 Our research is focused in four areas - systems, theory, artificial intelligence, and human-computer interaction.